-Since the early 1990s, the demographic profile for the City has, in general, developed as per the 'suburban lifecycle'.
-The dominant household type is generally shifting from families with small children to couples with teenage/adult children or no children.
+Since the early 1990s, the demographic profile for the City has, in general, developed as per the suburban lifecycleq The dominant household type is generally shifting from families with small children to couples with teenage/adult children or no children.
 As such, the population is becoming older.
-Since the 1991 Census, the proportion of the City's population under the age of 25 has declined and the proportion of the City's population over the age of 40 has increased16.
+Between 2001 and 2011, the median age of the population increased from 33 in 2001 to 36 in 2006 and 38 in 2011.
+The largest changes in the age profile were in the age groups 55.
+59 (+3,539 people) and 60.
+65 (+4,833 people).
+Since the 1991 Census, In addition, the proportion of the Cityos population under the age of 25 has declined, and the proportion of the Cityos population over the age of 40 has increased.
 The table and chart below show the demographic change in the City of Joondalup from 1991 to 2006.
+The chart below illustrates the change in the age profile in the City of Joondalup in this ten-year period.